DDKnoll/react-AWS-starter/README.md

 You will need to set up an S3 bucket for static site hosting.
 You also need to set up your local command line tools for your AWS account for it to work.

+## Site Structure

+- main.js, core routing and mounting logic.
+- routes.json, declared routes.
+- run.js, build scripts
+- /pages/home/home.js, An example of a route entrypoint.
+- /pages/home/home.css, The page specific css for that route.
+- /public/*, the static file directory that gets deployed to S3 and where the bundle is built.
+You can put images or static files in here as long as they don't conflict with the core site filenames.
+- /public/index.ejs.
+The html template rendered by the site.
+- /components/Layout/Layout.js, a React component
+- /components/Layout/Layout.css, component specific css
+- /core/*.js, The inner code files for routing and history.
+Probably don't need to touch.